slsa-framework/slsa-github-generator/README.md

 ## Build Your Own Builder

 If you want to build your own builder, use the [BYOB framework](BYOB.md).
 The framework lets you create your own SLSA3 builder on GitHub.
 For example, you can wrap an existing GitHub Action intoto a SLSA3 builder.
-For verification, you users can use the [slsa-verifier](#verification-of-provenance).
+For verification, your users can use the [slsa-verifier](#verification-of-provenance).

 ## Technical design